"I've gotta say, these readers are way cool, and the functionality; WOW! -But they are a little bit heavy."

 How much thinner are high index lenses?
 There are several factors involved, but roughly speaking, a polycarbonate lens can be about 25 percent thinner than CR-39.
 A 1.67 index lens is about 20 percent thinner than polycarbonate, and a 1.74 index lens is about 20 percent thinner than 1.67.
 The frame size, and the type and amount of your correction have an impact on the thickness of eyeglass lenses.

 Aspheric lenses are thinner and flatter than non-aspheric lenses.
 The biggest advantage for far sighted folks that need lenses that magnify, is that they reduce the 'bulging eye effect'.
 They are also lighter and thinner than non aspheric lenses.
 Optically, they reduce this 'bulging' effect in what you are trying to see as well.
-This is why we use these exclusively in our MTO options.
+This is why we use aspheric polycarbonate in all of our custom crafted reading glasses.

 Eyeglass lenses with Anti-Reflective Coatings, or 'Non Glare Coatings', provide better optics than lenses without the coating.
 When light hits the surface of a lens, approimately 20 percent of that light bounces off.
 This creates unsightly reflections for both you, the wearer, and the person looking at you.
 These coatings 'pull' up to 99 percent of the light reaching the lenses through to your eyes.
 Anti-reflective coatings give you clearer vision and less eye fatigue, especially when driving at night or staring at a computer monitor and when your friends look at you, they can see your pretty eyes and not a lot of shiny glare.

 We use the best of the new and improved AR coatings on the market today with excellent scratch resistance and additional coatings added to make the lenses less easy to smudge and more easy to clean.
 These coatings cost more than the older, less durable types, but I believe they are worth the investment.